 If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Ballenstedt is situated at an altitude of 225 m at the northern slopes of the Harz mountain regions.
+Ballenstedt is situated at an elevation of 225 m at the northern slopes of the Harz mountain regions.
 The earliest mention of Ballenstedt is found in a document of 1030 referring to count Esiko of Ballenstedt, later known as the founder of the House of Ascania.
 The village Ballenstede was first mentioned in 1297.
 By 1543, Ballenstedt had obtained the status of a town.
 In 1765 it became the residence of the princes (from 1806 dukes) of Anhalt-Bernburg.
 When the last duke of Anhalt-Bernburg died in 1863, Ballenstedt became one of five district towns in the, now unified, duchy of Anhalt.
 In 1902, Ballenstedt became a sporadic residence of the Dukes of Anhalt(-Dessau).